-San Francisco born and bred, he began his radio career with a fill-in job at KCBS, after which he was hired by Russ Coughlan at KROW (which later became KABL and KQKE) as the “Noodnick” half of the station’s “Nick & Noodnick” morning show.
+San Francisco born and bred, he began his radio career with a fill-in job at KCBS, after which he was hired by Russ Coughlan at KROW (which later became KABL) as the “Noodnick” half of the station’s “Nick & Noodnick” morning show.
 KROW rose to number two in the ratings, behind only KSFO.

 KSFO noticed.
 On March 6, 1953, KSFO introduced Sherwood as a solo act: their new morning show host.
 The San Francisco Examiner presciently noted that the program “could make this boy one of the best known local names before the year is out.”
 In no time, radio’s original Peck’s Bad Boy became the biggest thing to ever hit Bay Area airwaves.

 (You may hear selected samples of Sherwood’s work on the Bay Area Radio Museum’s tribute website,DonnieBabe.com.)

 In this excerpt from her biography of Sherwood, Laurie Harper details one his most outrageous on-air stunts, the 1958 armed invasion and liberation of Stockton.

 Spring, being that time of year when all mortals are forgiven slight inconsistencies and often downright foolishness, was known to trigger haphazard thoughts and moods in Don.

 As spring fever began its insidious assault on San Francisco, Don was inspired to share with his listeners his notion that the city of Stockton ought to be returned to the “recreation area” it once was — referring to its red-light district and open gambling.

 It was apparently an idea ripe for the times.